 1. Geometric changes

 Geometric changes happen typically in resistance welding for steel sheets.
-Due to the high melting temperature and higher strength of steel than strength of electrode, the electrode tip diameter will increase due to deformation and wear, such as mushrooming, pitting or local material removal by picking up.
+Due to the high melting temperature and higher strength of steel than the strength of electrode, the electrode tip diameter will increase due to deformation and wear, such as mushrooming, pitting, or local material removal by picking up.

 2. Metallurgical changes

-SORPAS® can be used to simulate both geometric and metallurgical changes in electrodes by modelling the electrodes with worn conditions and applying changed material properties to the electrode tips, to predict the resulted changes in weld qualities and also the resulted changes in the weld lobes or welding process windows.
-To read more, please visit the page Electrode degradation and Tip dressing.
+SORPAS® can be used to simulate both geometric and metallurgical changes in electrodes by modeling the electrodes with worn conditions and applying changed material properties to the electrode tips.
+You can check the changes in weld qualities and also prepare solutions by using the process windows.
+To read more, please visit the post Electrode degradation.